 S.W.A.P.
 (Sheriff's Work Alternative Program)

-S.W.A.P. was brought to DuPage County in 1995 by then Undersheriff John E. Zaruba.
-Because of severe overcrowding in the jail a viable alternative to incarceration was clearly needed.
+S.W.A.P. began at our office in 1995 due to the overcrowding in the jail a viable alternative to incarceration was clearly needed.
 S.W.A.P. was that alternative; every bed freed up by sentencing an offender to this work alternative program is used to house a more violent inmate.

 Since 1995 offenders sentenced to S.W.A.P have worked in every municipality in the county performing various projects at no cost to taxpayers.
 The result has been a savings of over 4 million dollars in labor costs for the people of DuPage County.